This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Types of Bricks”.

 d) Widely used in masonry work

 Explanation: FALG bricks are composed of flyash, lime and gypsum.
-It utilises the waste from thermal power plants and hence it is economic alternative to clay bricks.
+It utilises the waste from thermal power plants and hence it is an economic alternative to clay bricks.

 a) Hollow bricks